Projected Income Statement - Income Statement Template

 Generally the first major subtotal on an income statement, Gross Profit is calculated by deducting Cost of Goods Sold from Revenues.

-The next major subtotal, Operating Income, is calculated by deducting Fixed Expenses (also known as Operating Expenses) from Gross Profit.
+Following the Income Statement Template, the next major subtotal, Operating Income, is calculated by deducting Fixed Expenses (also known as Operating Expenses) from Gross Profit.

 Operating Expenses include costs such as the salaries of any employee personnel, as well as any research and development costs, marketing costs, and more.
 These are considered operating expenses because, unlike the costs included in Costs of Goods Sold, they cannot be directly linked to the production of products or services being sold.